RahulSChand/gpu_poor/README.md

 ### Why are the results wrong?
 Sometimes the answers might be very wrong in which case please open an issue here & I will try to fix it.

+### TODO
+1. Add support for exLlama
+2. Add QLora
+3. Add way to measure approximste tokens/s you can get for a particular GPU